-If the Withdrawal Request for the HPO is submitted after the contractual legal agreement between the HPO and PRDOH is signed or after subsidy has begun, the HPO will be notified that their withdrawal request is denied via the Withdrawal Denial Notification.
+If the Withdrawal Request for the HPO is submitted after the MOU contractual legal agreement between the HPO and PRDOH is signed or after subsidy has begun, the HPO will be notified that their withdrawal request is denied via the Withdrawal Denial Notification.

-Only Rental Unit Applicants may withdraw from the Program after the legal agreement has been signed with PRDOH or subsidy to the rental unit has begun.
+Only Rental Unit Applicants may withdraw from the Program after the legal agreements have been signed with PRDOH or subsidy to the rental unit has begun.

-16 Non-Responsive Applicants
+18 Non-Responsive Applicants